iamtrk/advanced-redis/Cluster.md

     9) Hash Tags - technique to make sure different keys are hashed to same slot.
     String in the braces only is used for slot hashing.
 Ex: {url:example.com}.footer Useful to store different objects of seo data for a specific url.

+    10) First add a cluster to the node: redis-trib.rb add-node <New server> <Any one server in the cluster>.
+It will just add the node to the cluster, without much work happening.

+    11) redis-trib.rb add-node/fix/rebalance/reshard/del-node/check <any cluster server> for operations on
+    the cluster.